google/osv.dev/gcp/website/blog/content/posts/2024-in-review/index.md

 ### Impact of the NVD's analysis challenges on Git commit range coverage

 Last year, we [announced](https://osv.dev/blog/posts/introducing-broad-c-c++-support/) the expansion of coverage of C/C++ software with Git range coverage of CVEs programmatically converted from the NVD.
 The [reduction of the NVD's analysis capabilities](https://www.scworld.com/news/update-delays-to-nist-vulnerability-database-alarms-researchers) has had a broad impact on vulnerability management, and it has also impacted the effectiveness and comprehensiveness of this CVE conversion.
+Even with this unexpected challenge, slightly over 50% of in-scope CVEs have been able to be converted to OSV records with the [current implementation](https://github.com/google/osv.dev/tree/master/vulnfeeds/cmd/nvd-cve-osv).

 On the expectation that this may persist into 2025, and in light of [related](https://github.com/cisagov/vulnrichment) [developments](https://www.cisa.gov/securebydesign/pledge) this year, we will be exploring additionally converting CVEs directly from the [CVE List](https://github.com/CVEProject/cvelist).

 ## Data Quality